Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 Our player character has no attributes that they need to keep track of.
 It’ll simply be just a character that you can move around freely.

 #### 6.2.2 NPCs (non-player characters) <a name="non-player-characters"></a>
-If your game involves character types, you will need to treat each one as an object, defining its properties and functionality.

 Our game has no NPCs that the player talks to interacts with, but there will be a large amount of NPC animals.
 Each unique animal will get a subsection here that explains their purpose:

 ##### 6.2.2.1 Behavior
-If the artificial intelligence is an important component of your project since the NPCs have a set of complex intertwined systems, you should open a subsection or whole section only for it.
 We will be utilizing a few versions of AI to create a natural feeling wildlife.
 Most of the fish will be controlled through Boids, so that they appear to be moving around naturally.
 Some of the other fishes will use pathfinding and behaviour trees to make sure that they’re more noticeable, but still feel natural.

 </details>